Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Model

-Motivation to use such a model, as well as its basic properties, are considered in \cite{ebert_thermodynamics_2019,gusyninACConductivityGraphene2007}.
-In this article we investigate the model numerically.
+Motivations to use such a model, as well as its basic properties, are considered in \cite{Ebert:2018dzs,Gusynin:2007ix}.
+In this article, we investigate the model numerically.

-The power counting argument reveals that the model is not renormalisable in weak-coupling perturbation theory.
-It is shown that in $1/N$ expansion scheme this model can be renormalised in each order \cite{rosensteinFourfermionTheoryRenormalizable1989}.
-Also note that one can find a renormalisable theory by bosonising this theory and adding a quartic interaction term for the scalar auxiliary fields.
-This model is known as the Gross-Neveu-Yukawa model \cite{erramilliGrossNeveuYukawaArchipelago2023} and had previously been used to model two-dimensional Dirac systems, including graphene \cite{mihailaGrossNeveuYukawaModelThree2017}.
+The power counting argument reveals that the model is not renormalizable in weak-coupling perturbation theory.
+It is shown that in the $1/N$ expansion scheme, this model can be renormalized in each order \cite{Rosenstein:1988pt}.
+Also, one can find a renormalizable theory by bosonizing this theory and adding a quartic interaction term in the scalar auxiliary fields.
+This model is known as the Gross-Neveu-Yukawa model \cite{Erramilli:2022kgp} and had previously been used to model two-dimensional Dirac systems, including graphene \cite{Mihaila:2017ble}.